thevoidsyntax/thevoidsyntax/README.md

 Business Analyst based in Jakarta.
 I write the documents that turn "we need a system for this" into something a developer can actually build.

-Most of the work is unglamorous — sitting with users, mapping what they actually do versus what the SOP says they do, then writing it down properly.
+Most of the work is unglamorous - sitting with users, mapping what they actually do versus what the business requirement says they do, then writing it down properly.
 The gap between those two is where most project failures live.

-I'm also learning AI workflows and defensive security.
+I'm also learning AI workflows and Cybersecurity.
 Not to switch careers.
 When a stakeholder asks "can AI do this?" or "is this data safe?", I'd rather answer than nod and take a note.

 ---